ChatAir/ChatAir-android/CONTRIBUTING.md

 1. Once you have integrated comments, or waited for feedback, a Lieutenant should merge your changes in!

+## Commit Style
+### Message Structure
+Commit messages should be in the following format:

+    #<issue-number> A brief description of changes on one line
 ## CodeStyle:

 Our code style guidelines is based on the [Square's Android Style Guide](https://github.com/square/java-code-styles/blob/master/configs/codestyles/SquareAndroid.xml).